 6. Everything takes longer than you think it will.
 Example – let’s you want to be at Magic Kingdom at 8am for the opening song.
 You are thinking that your resort is just ten minutes away from the park so you’ll leave at 7:45am and be fine.
 Wrong.
 You’ll have to factor in time to walk from your resort to the bus, wait for the bus, ride the bus, walk to the gate, bag check at the gate, scan armband at the gate (or show tickets), walk through Main Street, and arrive at the castle.
 Considering we would grab a bite to eat before we left our resort, we were usually heading to a quick-serve breakfast at 6:30am and would then head to the bus from there.
 Even if you are staying off-grounds, you still need to factor in time to park, take the tram to the gate, etc.

 7. It’s not that big of a deal to drive yourself.
 For some reason everyone makes a big to-do about staying on the grounds so you don’t have to worry about transportation.
-We have stayed both on and off the Disney grounds and the transportation was never a factor in this decision.
+We have stayed both on and off the Disney grounds and the transportation was never a factor in our decision.
 Reason being, that yes, it’s convenient to have the buses right there (or the monorail if that is available at your resort) but, public transportation does take time.
 So, although convenient, it can be a time sucker.
 On the last day of our trip we decided to drive ourselves just because we were a little tired of waiting for buses and risking the possibility of having to wait for a second bus if it was crowded.
 Driving ourselves was NO BIG DEAL.
-It is free to park if you are staying at a resort, so we coasted right on in.
+(It does cost to park though, so you will want to factor this into your budget.)

 8. Bring your own drinks.
 I say this regardless of whether or not you are taking part in the Disney Dining Plan.
 We brought a case of bottled water and a case of soda to our resort to keep in the fridge.
 If you are on the dining plan you get a refillable mug to use at your resort, but keep in mind that not all resorts are set up the same way as far as room placement.
 If you are in a hotel type resort, you can just take the elevator down and grab a drink.
 But, we stayed at Port Orleans Riverside (which we loved!) and our room was in a section of the resort that was quite a hike to the main lobby.
-It was nice to have those drinks at our fingertips in the room.
+It was nice to have those drinks at our fingertips in the room instead of walking across the resort to refill our mugs.
 In addition, we brought drinks into the park in backpacks.
 Again, even if you are on the dining plan, I am never a fan of using meal points for a bottled water when you can have a Dole Whip!

 9. Dining Plan or No Dining Plan?
 We’ve done both and it’s a toss-up.
 If you are visiting when the dining plan is offered for free, of course do it!
-It is a no-brainer!
-It was wonderful to enjoy our vacation without second-guessing how much something costs.
-The meal plan is plenty of food too.
+It was wonderful to enjoy our vacation without second-guessing how much something would cost.
+The meal plan is plenty of food, too.
 We usually end up with leftover points because you will never be hungry at Disney when using the dining plan!
 If you eat a lot, or eat three large meals a day, I would say do it.
 BUT if you usually just grab a granola bar for breakfast and aren’t a big snacker, I would opt out of the meal plan.
 This past trip, my daughter was 12 which means she qualifies as an adult.
-The child barely eats more than a toddler so although we did the meal plan, in retrospect it probably would have been better to opt-out this time.
+The child barely eats more than a toddler, so although we did the meal plan, in retrospect it probably would have been better to opt-out this time.
 Take a look at the menus and restaurants online to gauge what might be the best fit for your family.

 10. Limit Souvenirs – I absolutely love shopping at Disney World.
 I feel like I could decorate my entire home in mouse ears and buy more character apparel than any person needs!
 It’s tough to keep things in perspective when all of the “Mouse Gear” is so cute and high quality!
-I try to remind myself that although I’m wearing Mickey on my shirt like a badge of honor at the parks, I know I would not wear him around town once I got home.
+I try to remind myself that although I’m wearing Mickey on my shirt like a badge of honor at the parks, I would probably tone it down once I got home.
 If you are like me, limit yourself to items that you will actually use again once you get home.
 This year I bought an amazing fluffy blanket, super cute socks, and a Christmas ornament.
-Now my daughter, on the other hand, is exactly the type to keep wearing Mickey once she gets home!
+Now my daughter, on the other hand, is exactly the type to keep wearing Mickey like a badge of honor once she gets home!
 She loves Stitch and bought adorable items that she has used and worn at home.
 I gave her the choice of one souvenir per day.
 This helps keep the begging to a minimum and if she wants more, she can use her own money.
 She loved buying trading pins as well, which are all around $10.

 14. Look for Hidden Mickeys.
 This is something we love to do!
 You can read more about it here, but basically the classic ears can be found all over the parks and resorts.
 It’s a great way to entertain little ones, and honestly my son and husband were all into this on their first trip.
 It was like a mission to find as many as possible.
 Cast members will help you out as well!